haacked/haacked.com/_posts/2017/2017-12-29-work-hard-and-love-yourself.md

 They're located at: [1508 128th Pl NE, Bellevue, WA 98007](https://goo.gl/maps/9RBc9j6Pat12)

 If you want to go when I'm there, [DM me on Twitter](https://twitter.com/haacked) and I'll tell you when I'll be there next.

+This is a great way to start the new year on the right foot.
 You won't regret it!